-HE primary function of the crystal-controlled oscillator in a transmitter is to keep the emitted wave constant in frequency.
+THE primary function of the crystal-controlled oscillator in a transmitter is to keep the emitted wave constant in frequency.
 The amount of power the oscillator can provide is the secondary consideration.
 Of course everyone knows that-or at least has known it at some time or other.
-But the present trend seems to be putting the cart before the horse.
-We have become more prone to judge crystal oscillators solely on their ability to generate gross watts, with little regard to their ability to stay "put" in frequency.
+But the present trend secms to be putting the cart before the horse.
+We have become more prone to judge crystal oscillators solely on their ability to generate gross watts, with little regard to their ability to stay "put" in circuit, the crystal being connected between the grid and cathode, and a condenser and coil in parallel being connected between the plate and cathode, as diagrammed in Fig. 1A.
+To distinguish it as a general type, let us call it "tunedplate crystal-grid," or "T.P.X.G."
+Oscillation occurs when the plate tuned circuit is adjusted for resonance at a frequency higher than the frequency of the crystal; that is, when the plate circuit reactance is inductive.
+Oscillation stops when the plate circuit is tuned to resonance with frequency.
 Not that considerable power cannot be obtained along with good frequency stability.
 The right kind of tube in a suitable circuit with proper operating voltages and loading certainly will permit it.
 But a lot of current notions concerning crystal oscillators just do not reconcile these requirements.
-In this article we shall attempt to survey the various crystal oscillator circuits used in our transmitters with medium-power tubes of the popular pentode and beam types.
+In this article we shall attempt to survev the various crystal oscillator circuits used in our transmitters with medium-power tubes of the popular pentode and beam types.